IgnazioSotgiu/trivia-quiz/README.md

 ---

 ## Bugs
-Here the bugs found during development and testing the website:
+Here the bugs found during the development and testing of the website:

 The following steps were used when the bug was found:

 Following the steps to trigger and report the bug:
-1. Give Short bug description.
+1. Give a short description of the problem
 1. Steps to trigger the bug:
     1. Click the element
-    1. What expect to happened
+    1. What expect to happen
     1. What happened instead?
-1. Description of the unwanted behaviour.
+1. Description of the unwanted behavior.
 1. Solution found if the problem was solved

 ### List of bugs found in separate file [bugs.md](./assets/docs/bugs.md)